 At all state, county, city or town elections, agricultural improvement district elections and primary AND GENERAL elections, ballots or votes may be cast, recorded and counted by voting or marking devices and vote tabulating devices as provided in this article, EXCEPT THAT ELECTRONIC VOTING AND ELECTRONIC OR OTHER TABULATING DEVICES MAY ONLY BE USED TO COMPLY WITH SECTION 16-442.01.
-FOR ALL OTHER USES, FOR STATE, COUNTY, CITY OR TOWN ELECTIONS, ONLY PAPER BALLOTS MAY BE USED AND BALLOTS SHALL BE TABULATED BY HAND.
+FOR ALL OTHER USES, FOR STATE, COUNTY, CITY

+OR TOWN ELECTIONS, ONLY PAPER BALLOTS MAY BE USED AND BALLOTS SHALL BE 1 2 TABULATED BY HAND.
 Sec.
-10. Section 16-444, Arizona Revised Statutes, is amended to read:

-16-444.
-Definitions

-A. In this article, unless the context otherwise requires:

-- 1. "Ballot" means a paper ballot on which votes are recorded. - 2.
-"Computer program" includes all programs and documentation adequate to process the ballots at an equivalent counting center. - 3.
-"Counting center" means POLLING PLACES AND one or more locations selected by the board of supervisors for the $\frac{\text{automatic}}{\text{automatic}}$ counting of ABSENTEE ballots. - 4.
-"Electronic voting system" means a system in which ABSENTEE votes are recorded on a paper ballot by means of marking, and such ABSENTEE votes are subsequently counted and tabulated by vote tabulating equipment at one or more COUNTY ABSENTEE BALLOT counting centers CENTER. - 5.
-"E-pollbook" means an electronic system in which a voter is checked in and through which a voter's signature is recorded to indicate that the voter has voted. - 6.
-"Instructions and procedures manual" means the manual prepared for use as a guide for the conduct of elections by an approved electronic voting system, including, but not limited to, detailed instructions for the performance of each task relating to the collection of ballots and the counting of votes in a manner that will provide maximum security, efficiency and accuracy. - 7.
-6. "Vote tabulating equipment" includes apparatus necessary to automatically examine and count votes as designated on ABSENTEE ballots and tabulate the results. - 8.
-7. "Voting device" means an apparatus that the voter uses to record the voter's votes by marking a paper ballot, which votes are subsequently counted by electronic tabulating equipment HAND. - B. The provisions of all state laws relating to elections not inconsistent with this article apply to all elections where electronic tabulating devices are used.
-Any provision of law that conflicts with this article does not apply to the elections in which electronic tabulating devices are used.
+15. Section 16-444, Arizona Revised Statutes, is amended to 3 4 read: 16-444.
+Definitions 5 \bigstar .
+In this article, unless the context otherwise requires: 6 7 1.
+"Ballot" means a paper ballot on which votes are recorded.
+8 2.
+"Computer program" includes all programs and documentation adequate to process the ballots at an equivalent counting center.
+9 10 3.
+"Counting center" means POLLING PLACES AND one or more locations 11 selected by the board of supervisors for the automatic counting of ABSENTEE 12 ballots.
+13 4.
+"Electronic voting system" means a system in which ABSENTEE votes 14 are recorded on a paper ballot by means of marking, and such ABSENTEE votes 15 are subsequently counted and tabulated by vote tabulating equipment HAND at one or more counting centers CENTER.
+16 17 5.
+"E-pollbook" means an electronic system in which a voter is 18 checked in and through which a voter's signature is recorded to indicate 19 that the voter has voted.
+20 6.
+"Instructions and procedures manual" means the manual prepared 21 for use as a guide for the conduct of elections by an approved electronic 22 voting system, including, but not limited to, detailed instructions for the performance of each task relating to the collection of ballots and the 23 24 counting of votes in a manner that will provide maximum security, 25 efficiency and accuracy.
+26 7.
+"Vote tabulating equipment" includes apparatus necessary to 27 automatically examine and count votes as designated on absentee ballots and 28 tabulate the results.
+8. 5.
+"Voting device" means an apparatus that the voter uses to 29 30 record the voter's votes by marking a paper ballot, which votes are 31 subsequently counted by electronic tabulating equipment HAND.